georgeottens/AppliedDataScience/Personal_Portfolio.md

 ### 3. Explanation of Terminology, Jargon and Definitions
 Explained all important and all relevent terminology, jargon and definitions

+All the necessary explanations of important and relevent terminology, jargon and definitions to get a better understanding of the project, can be found [here](https://github.com/georgeottens/AppliedDataScience/blob/main/Domain_Knowledge/3._Explanation_of_Terminology_Jargon_and_Definitions.md).

 ## Data Preprocessing
 ### 1. Data Exploration